fknMega/crackedio-premium-generator/readme.md

-make a new github script,
+make a new tampermonkey script, insert this:
-insert this:
 ```
 // ==UserScript==